sanyaade-teachings/cloud-connection/Examples/README.md

 ## Building the Examples

-To build and run this application successfully you must do the following:
+To build and run these examples successfully you must do the following:

 ### Run the RUN_ONCE.bat

-This will copy in the data files required by the Vision engine to run the game, they are not included in the download to save space.
+This will copy in the data files required by the Vision engine to build and run the game, they are not included in the download to save space.

-### Add Your Google Application ID
+### Setting Your Google Application ID (for Android Builds)

 Change the REPLACE_ME value for the value provided to you by Google.
 Note that although the value given to you by Google is numeric, it must stay marked as a "string" value in the xml file.